mohabusama/nodnod/README.md

       -version
             Show version!

+## Client

+The client package can be used to connect and stat a **NodNod** cluster.

+    import "github.com/mohabusama/nodnod/client"

+Please check [nodnod_client.go](https://github.com/mohabusama/nodnod/blob/master/examples/nodnod_client.go) example to see the client usage.

 ### Examples

 The `examples` directory includes scripts that could be used to illustrate interaction with a NodNod server.

+- **nodnod_client.go**: Uses the client package to stat a NodNod cluster.
 - **nodnod_dial.go**: Connects to NodNod server, and continously requests server stats with the specified duration.
+Uses raw Gorilla websocket.
 - **nodnod_concurrent.go**: Runs a concurrency test against a NodNod server/cluster.
+Uses raw Gorilla websocket.

 ## Tutorial

-First, create a sample `config.json` file.
+**First**, create a sample `config.json` file.
 Here, we will run a cluster of two nodes.

     {
         "nodes": [